cschech/CBSD/README.md

 you can do the same with the .rd kernel

 3. minimally put the sha256 checksum and the signature that are on the http site inside the release media image. and a manifest of all files in each installset and their correct signatures
+4. consider just signing everything in the entire distribution and the source tree

 for the least attack surface reorder only after compiling when shutting down or at end of fresh install